Private Chess Lessons Orlando

 I have multiple children who would like chess lessons.
 What is best for them?

 I personalize my chess coaching to each individual pupil, even if two pupils have a similar rating.
 Just because two players are at the same level, that does not mean that they have the same strengths and weaknesses.
 I really need to work with each of them individually to find their weaknesses and how they learn best to tailor my lessons to them in a one-on-one lesson.
 Therefore I recommend one-on-one tuition with each of your children, but they can sit in on each other’s chess lessons if they wish.

 I was looking for ways to make more connections and I thought that giving chess lessons would be a great way to do that!
 I find teaching chess very enjoyable!

 What types of students have you worked with?

-I have worked with people who only wanted me to analyze their games, students who only wanted me to help them with their openings, and players who wanted more thorough lessons, covering all aspects of chess.
+I have worked with people who only wanted me to analyze their chess games, students who only wanted to learn their openings, and players who wanted more thorough chess lessons, covering all aspects of chess.

 What do you love most about your job?

 I love interacting with my students and answering their questions.
 I get excited when I see their growth and their changing perspective on chess.

 What inspired you to start your own chess coaching business?